w-okada/voice-changer/README.md

 A dedicated graphics card Nvidia GeForce RTX 20 Series or later or AMD Radeon RX 6000 series or later.

+> **NOTE**: Nvidia GPUs prior to GTX 900 Series will not work with CUDA version.
+However, they may be used with DirectML version.
+Performance outside the minimum and recommended requirements is not guaranteed.

 ## Known issues

 ### General